Solanke back in England squad seven years after only cap

-Solanke, whose only senior cap came in a friendly against Brazil in 2017, has scored in his last three games for Spurs, who he joined from Bournemouth in a deal worth up to 65 million pounds ($85.25 million) in August.
+Solanke, who made his England debut in a friendly against Brazil in 2017, has scored in his last three games for Spurs, who he joined from Bournemouth in a deal worth up to 65 million pounds ($85.25 million) in August.

 Real Madrid midfielder Jude Bellingham returns to the squad having missed the opening two Nations League games because of injury, while Manchester City duo Kyle Walker and Phil Foden and Chelsea's Cole Palmer also return.

+Aston Villa striker Ollie Watkins is also included having withdrawn from the squad for the last two games.

-There was no place for Tottenham midfielder James Maddison or Manchester United defender Harry Maguire.
+There was no place for Tottenham midfielder James Maddison, Manchester United defender Harry Maguire or Crystal Palace winger Eberechi Eze with Carsley saying it is not about form but that he wants to look at other options in the upcoming games.

+Solanke was not available for selection in Carsley's first squad because of an injury but has been in good form since.

+"Dom's a player that I'm fully aware of, having worked with him in the past," Carsley said of the 27-year-old.

 Carsley has enjoyed two wins since taking over after the resignation of Gareth Southgate following Euro 2024, with his England side defeating Ireland and Finland.